JimmyCerone/ideaBank/Atomic/Atomic Improvements.md

 	- Should have a new edition every year for Atomicon
 - Atomic Writing Workshop
 	- Bird by Bird by Anne Lammot

+## Questions
+- What if the value of the Atomic braintrust is external?
+At first I was so focused on capturing the value internally, but what if it is a subset of the teach and learn philosophy?
+	- The conversation I had with Jonah Bailey sparked this: ![[Screen Shot 2021-04-16 at 5.29.36 PM.png]]